Edu-Futuro Associate Council

 Carlos Flores (2016-2018) was born in Peru and moved to Arlington, VA during his childhood.
 In 2011, he was honored by The Posse Foundation and received a full-tuition leadership and merit based scholarship to attend Bucknell University.
 In 2015, he graduated with a dual degree in Political Science and Spanish with a focus on Latin American studies and received departmental honors in the Department of Spanish for his honors thesis on the Peruvian Internal Conflict.
 Carlos is an Emerging Leaders Program alum and is grateful for the opportunity to give back to a program he highly values, and is humbled to contribute to the immigrant diaspora in the U.S. and help improving the opportunities and lifestyles of immigrant communities.
 He is very passionate about international affairs and would like to build a career in it.
 He is currently working as a Program Coordinator for the Southern Africa Department at Population Services International, an international development organization that focuses on making it easier for people in the developing world to lead healthier lives.
 Carlos currently serves as the interim Vice-Chair of the Associate Council.

-Martín Orjales (2016-2018) is a Business Developer at EMD Strategies, a firm based in Arlington, Virginia, that is a leader Business Development and Industry/Gov’t Partnerships.
+Martín Orjales (2016-2018) is an AmeriCorps Member at Edu-Futuro as well as a Business Developer.
 His work regularly puts him in direct contact with the upper management of local, national, and international companies with whom he fosters a strong business relationship.
 Growing up in a bilingual household and having spent years living in Argentina, Martín understands the need for cultural diversity and strives to help those in need, both locally and abroad.
 This is evident in his volunteering at Edu-Futuro (where his strength in public opinion and game theory helped incentivize feedback from students and parents attending Edu-Futuro’s programs) and his work with Your Cleats for Bare Feets (a program with worldwide reach he created with his brothers).
 Martín graduated from the University of Notre Dame with a B.A. in Political Science with focuses in International Political Economy, International Relations, and Political Theory.
 Martin serves as Recruitment & Retention Officer for the Associate Council.

 Katilin Wynne (2017-2018) is a graphic designer at Comella Design Group in Bethesda, MD with a focus in print design, branding, and marketing.
 She works almost exclusively with non-profit organizations in the DC metro area, many of which operate in the education field.
 She has an active interest in foreign languages and varying degrees of fluency in Spanish, Brazilian Portuguese and Italian.
 She is also the author of a self-published cookbook, which was a finalist in two categories of the 2017 Gourmand World Cookbook Awards.
 She graduated magna cum laude from Towson University with a Bachelor of Fine Arts in Graphic Design and minor in Spanish in 2015.